est987/pdf_image_split/README.md

  * w_margin_pct=0: % width to crop (half on each side)
  * h_margin_pct=0:  % height to crop (half on each side)
  * savepath='': Folder to save split images):
+ * right_to_left=False: Starts splitting from top right to left Default splits from left to right.
+Both split top to bottom